sahil-gusain/learningReact/README.md

 ALL the component name should be capitilized
 # Hooks in React
 Hooks are used to give functional components an access to use the states and are used to manage side-effects in React.
-They let developers use state and other React features without writing a class useState is used to update the value of the variable so we can update value of at any useState returns the array with variable at 0 index and function at index 1
+They let developers use state and other React features without writing a class useState is used to update the value of the variable so we can update the value of at any estate returns the array with variable at 0 index and function at index 1

 let [count,setCount] = useState(12);
 useCallback
-useEffect:- it reruns the function inside whenever the page is reloaded or the any change occurs in the dependicies The useEffect Hook allows you to perform side effects in your components.
+useEffect:- it reruns the function inside whenever the page is reloaded or any change occurs in the dependencies The useEffect Hook allows you to perform side effects in your components.
-Some examples of side effects are: fetching data, directly updating the DOM, and timers. useContext hook is a way to manage state globally helps us in avoiding prop drilling
+Some side effects include fetching data, directly updating the DOM, and timers. useContext hook is a way to manage state globally helps us avoid prop drilling
 # virtual-dom , react fibre
 https://github.com/acdlite/react-fiber-architecture
 # Props
 React allows us to pass information to a Component using something called props (which stands for properties).
-Props are objects which can be used inside a component.
+Props are objects that can be used inside a component.
-React does tasks in batches so for  multiple useState funtions  it performs a single task while passing the props always remember to check the case for the null
+React does tasks in batches so for  multiple useState functions  it performs a single task while passing the props always remember to check the case for the null
 # ReactJS Fragments
 <Fragment>, often used via <>...</> syntax, lets you group elements without a wrapper node.